mortcanty/CRC5Docker/README.md

         -v <path-to-crc5imagery>:/home/imagery/ --name=crc5_rag
             mort/crc5docker_rag

 which includes an additional JupyterLab notebook to query the textbook's content informally.
-At least 24GB RAM is required.
 Since the LLM is running locally on a CPU, the response time is very slow (minutes).
 While the model usually does its best, the retrieved content is limited by the LLM prompt window so the generated answers are often misleading.
+If you use the cloud version (see the RAG Notebook), response time is in seconds and the answers are much more reliable and pertinent.

 __Book Summary__